 You can reach the Bluehost support team via email tickets, chat, and phone.

 On average, Bluehost took 2 minutes to connect, whereas SiteGround took a few seconds to connect with the support team.
-Simply they take more time to give response than SiteGround.
+Simply they take more time to give responses than SiteGround.

 So the winner in this category is SiteGround.